It All Starts On Social Media

 I’ve seen a lot of it lately.
-You probably have too, if you subscribe to certain social media platforms.
+Political correctness.
+You probably have too, especially if you subscribe to certain social media platforms.
 People from all around the globe proclaiming, “This person gladly says Merry Christmas!” or “Christians don’t say Happy Holidays, they say Merry Christmas!”

 Our new President Elect has even promised to put “Merry Christmas” back into places from which it has previously been removed and many people are simply ecstatic about that.

 I’m a Christian and, I don’t know about you, but I have always said Merry Christmas.
-There has never been a law regarding our freedom to say it, at least that I know of, even though there have been a huge number of people, from atheists to Muslims, who have been offended by our saying it.
+There has never been a law regarding our freedom to say it.
+At least that I know of.
+Even though there have been a huge number of people who have been offended by our saying it.

 And that is where the rubber meets the road when it comes to being a Christian.
 At least in my eyes.